Skip to main content

 Possible solutions:

-• Ensure your IdP is configured correctly based on the steps above.
-This issue is usually associated with 400 Bad Request errors reported in the log file.
+• Ensure your IdP is configured correctly based on the steps above, and that the Store Tokens option is enabled in the IdP settings.
+This issue is usually associated with 400 Bad Request errors reported in the log files.

-• If there aren’t, it doesn't prompt for login, indicating a URL may be misconfigured.
+• Ensure there are connections to the AtScale servers configured in the Excel workbook.
+If there are, the add-in prompts for login when the workbook opens.
+If there aren’t, it doesn't prompt for login, indicating a URL may be misconfigured.

 After signing in, trying to interact with the connection produces an error: "The query did not run, or the database table could not be opened" or "Excel cannot find OLAP cube"

-• Ensure the user has the correct runtime permissions to interact with the catalogs.
+Ensure the user has the correct runtime permissions to interact with the catalogs.